 Packing materials — If you haven’t already, then start collecting these things… now!
 If you think ahead and start saving the following items as you come across them, then you’ll be a step ahead of the game when moving day arrives.
 Most of these are items that you probably already have around your house.
 That, or you are likely to receive these types of things whenever you buy something new.
 Each and every one of these is a great form of packing material:

-Styrofoam sheets – I’ve saved all of the Styrofoam sheets and pre-shaped packing materials that I’ve received when manaufacturers ship things like computers, televisions, scanners, etc. Sometimes I break off a chunk, other times, I re-use them to pack the same items they were intended for.
+- Styrofoam sheets — I’ve saved all of the Styrofoam sheets and pre-shaped packing materials that I’ve received when manufacturers ship things like computers, televisions, scanners, etc. Sometimes I break off a chunk, other times, I re-use them to pack the same items they were intended for.